mukhal/grace/README.md

 Which will save the downloaded model to `ckpts/discrim/'

 **Note:** Not all the discriminators have been uploaded yet.
-Will keep uploading more over the next few weeks.
+Will keep uploading more over the next few days.

 ## Coming Soon
 A multitask-trained discriminator on several reasoning tasks!